hashemJaber/LetsFindIt_ML_MODELS/README.md

     return Y_prediction

+ NOTE:
+        IF YOUR ACCURACY FOR YOUR TRAINING MODEL IS WAY WAY HIGHER THAN THAT OF YOUR TEST AND CROSS-VALIDATION THEN YOU WILL MOST LIKELY FAIL GLOBALIZATION
+        IF THAT IS THE CASE AND SINCE THIS IS A IMAGE DON’T PLAY WITH THE FEATURE VECTOR SINCE YOU ALREADY HAVE WHAT IS NEEDED FROM FEATURES (RGB * H * W)
+        INSTEAD TRY TO PLAY WITH THE LEARNING RATE
+        OR DECREASE THE NUMBER OF ITERATIONS
+        OR TRY TO FIND MUCH, MUCH MORE DIVERSE DATA/IMAGES TO REDCUE BIAS AND CALM OVERFITTING
+        NOT SURE IF REGULARIZATION IMPLEMENTATION WOULD WORK BUT TRY THAT AS WELL

+        ALSO BEWARE OF EITHER HIGH VARIANCE OR HIGH BIAS.

 def model(X_train, Y_train, X_test, Y_test,X_cross_validation,Y_cross_validation, num_iterations=2000, learning_rate=0.5, print_cost=False):
     #AGAIN USE THE FUNCTION PROVIDED BY DR. ANDREW NG
     w=np.zeros([X_train.shape[0],1]);